 A Look Inside Trang Markets

-The Trang markets were much quieter and filled only with locals.
-Outside of our group, there didn’t seem to be any tourists in sight.
-It was great to catch a glimpse of what day-to-day life is like there for locals.
+The Trang markets are much quieter and mostly, filled with locals.
+Outside of our group, there didn’t seem to be too many tourists out and about.
+It was great to just relax, peruse the markets at a slow pace, and catch a glimpse of what day-to-day life is like.

 Dim Sum Market